 - A new password is created and sent to the user

-- A new password is created, sent to the user and the old password is marked as expired
+- A new password is created and sent to the user and the old password is marked as expired

-In each case, the user’s access authorisation is retained and they can access their data in the usual manner once their authentication is renewed.
+In each case, the user’s access authorisation is retained, and they can access their data as usual once their authentication is renewed.
 This frees users from their reliance on their IT help desk.
 Instead, they can access the self-service manager anytime and anywhere to update passwords themselves.

 Comprehensive benefits for employees and IT professionals

-The self-service reset password manager offers countless benefits that enhance usability while also positively impacting the company as a whole.
+The self-service reset password manager offers countless benefits that enhance usability while positively impacting the company.

-- One definite bonus for IT departments is the reduction in the amount of time lost to routine password management thanks to greater user independence.
+- One definite bonus for IT departments is the reduced time lost to routine password management thanks to greater user independence.
 The elimination of tickets relating to passwords relieves the burden on IT help desk employees – who can then turn their focus to other more pressing IT issues.
-This in turn boosts the productivity of entire IT departments.
+This in turn, boosts the productivity of entire IT departments.

 - Implementing the password manager also frees up more of your IT budget.
 Once installed, the SSPRM runs automatically without the need for additional technical support.
 The IT department can stop dealing with password management altogether and watch the return on investment grow.